liamgwallace/GPT3-AHK/README.md

 1. The default shortcut to invoke the script is `Alt + Left Click`.
 2. Once invoked, your clipboard contents will be filled into the text box.
 3. Select an agent and write your message, then press `OK`.
-    - Choose `Try Again` to continue the conversation.
+    - Choose `Try Again` to continue the conversation - previous messages are 'remembered'.
+    - Select `Cancel` to close the dialogue window - AI response is in your clipboard.
-    - Select `Cancel` or `Continue` to close the dialogue window.
+    - Select `Continue` to close the dialogue window - AI response is in your clipboard and auto pasted .
-4. The response from GPT-3 will be copied to your clipboard.

 To change your API key or modify the shortcut key, edit the 'settings.ini' file with a text editor.

 To create or modify agents, edit the 'agents.ini' file.
 When adding a new agent:
 - Assign a unique number to 'Name', 'SystemMsg', and 'Temperature' values.
-- Update the 'ListLength' value.
-  (this is a bit of a janky workaround, sorry)
+- Update the 'ListLength' value to equal the number of agents (this is a bit of a janky workaround, sorry)

-To exit or reload the script after making changes, look for the robot icon in your system tray, usually located in the bottom right corner of your screen.
+To exit or reload the script after making changes, look for the robot icon in your system tray.

 ## File structure